Philosophy: Much of the history and philosophy of Applied Mathematics can be summarized by a

 the infinite processes of calculus.
 These concepts continue to be drawn together in

-Applied Mathematics I, where the analogy is completed between discrete problems, continuous
+Applied Mathematics, where the analogy is completed between discrete problems, continuous

 one-dimensional problems, and continuous multi-dimensional problems.